 6. Bolivia

-Bolivia saw the biggest increase between the 2021 and 2022 Global Peace Index, moving from 105 to 80 in just one year, and making it the eighth safest country in South America.
+Bolivia saw the biggest increase between the 2021 and 2022 Global Peace Index, moving from 105 to 80 in just one year, where it has remained in 2023.
+It’s therefore the eighth safest country in South America.

 With so many diverse and stunning landscapes, Bolivia may pose some challenges for travelers, but a visit here is guaranteed to be memorable.
-Between lively cities, salt flats, and volcanic landscapes, and fascinating indigenous culture, Bolivia is an adventurer’s dream.
+Between lively cities, salt flats, volcanic landscapes, and fascinating indigenous culture, Bolivia has a unique blend of attractions.

 How to travel in Bolivia safely